-Observation must be done with either an occupational therapist or a certified occupational therapy assistant.
+For the 2021-2022 application cycle, a virtual observation option (see website) is available as an alternative to, or in conjunction with in-person hours.
+In-person observation must be done with either an occupational therapist or a certified occupational therapy assistant.
 It is up to the individual applicant to set up his or her own observation hours.
-The documentation forms are found in the online application or via a link on the application page.
-Observation forms must be received by the Office of Enrollment Management by the application deadline.
+The documentation forms for both the virtual option and the in-person observation are found in the online application or via a link on the application page.
+All observation forms must be received by the Office of Enrollment Management by the application deadline.

 Do I have to observe eight hours in the same facility?

 No, the observation requirement is a minimum of 24 documented hours from at least three occupational therapy clinical departments or practices within the 2 calendar years preceding the application deadline.
 This could be 4 hours in 6 settings, 8 hours in 3 settings, etc. For the 2021-2022 application cycle, completing the entire virtual observation option (see website) will be equivalent to observing in three clinical departments.
 Completing 16 hours of the virtual option is equivalent to two settings and completing 8 hours is equivalent to one setting.